vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 ## How I can be selected for this program?

-We want to give back to the community as much as possible, but it's not possible at this moment.
-So to be more democratic, we are creating some rules that will help select the projects and developers to be sponsored.
+We want to give back to the community as much as possible, but we can't sponsor every project.
+That's why we created rules that will help select the projects and developers to be sponsored.

 **For Projects**